 Cancer and its treatment may affect your ability to drive safely.
 Doctors have a duty to advise patients not to drive if they are a risk to themselves or others.
 If you are unable to drive, this may affect your ability to work.
 Before you start driving again, seek your doctor’s advice.

 Some people find working during treatment and recovery difficult and decide to take a break.
-They may make this decision straightaway or after returning to work and finding it physically and emotionally overwhelming.
+They may make this decision straightaway or after returning to work and finding it too physically and emotionally difficult.

 Discuss your leave options with your employer.
 You can use paid leave entitlements or ask for unpaid time off.
-If you do decide to take time off, consider setting up a system for staying in touch with your employer so you know what is happening at work.
+If you decide to take time off, you may want to set up a system for staying in touch with your employer so you know what is happening at work.
 If you decide to take extended leave, speak to your manager or human resources department.
 Let them know you would like to return to work when your health improves.

 Some people give up work completely when they are diagnosed with cancer.
 This might be the right choice for you if you are already close to retirement or if the cancer is advanced.

 It is natural to have mixed feelings about retirement.
 How you feel may depend on your age and your plans before the cancer diagnosis.
-Some people experience a sense of loss and others worry they’ll be bored.
+Some people feel a sense of loss and others worry they’ll be bored.

-You may find it helps to talk about these responses with your friends and family, a hospital social worker, spiritual leader or counsellor, or call Cancer Council 13 11 20.
+You may find it helps to talk about these responses with your friends and family, hospital social worker, spiritual leader or counsellor, or call Cancer Council 13 11 20.